-A few odd-shaped cars are preserved, including the small one-cylinder, one-passenger car called the HM Vehicles Free-way, built in Burnsville; a three-wheeled, high-mileage car, which only 700 were built between 1979-1982.
+A few odd-shaped cars are preserved, including the small one-cylinder, a one-passenger car called the HM Vehicles Freeway, built in Burnsville; a three-wheeled, high-mileage car, which only 700 were built between 1979-1982.

-The museum is open from mid-May to September but may open to special guests for purchases.
+The museum is open from mid-May to September but may be open to special guests for purchases.

 16. Discover Treasure at West Central RockHounds